 It is notable that the X-T1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-Pro1 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-Pro1 and the X-T1 have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the X-T1 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the X-T1 was followed by the Fujifilm X-T2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Fujifilm X-T1 Manual.
+Further information on the features and operation of the X-Pro1 and X-T1 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Fujifilm X-T1 Manual.